The Powerpuff Girls: Anime adaptation

-Delta Express promoted the series by having a Boeing 737-232 jet painted with a special livery featuring the characters Blossom, Bubbles, and Buttercup on its exterior.
-The plane's inaugural flight was held at Logan International Airport in Boston, Massachusetts, on July 17, 2000.
-It was approved to serve in 21 airports.
-In 2002 the aircraft was repainted with a different Powerpuff Girls theme to promote The Powerpuff Girls Movie.
+A Japanese anime series based on the series Demashita!
+Powerpuff Girls Z premiered in Japan in 2006 and aired with 52 half-hour episodes.
+It was locally created to broadcast on TV Tokyo, exploiting the popularity of the original animated series on Japanese satellite television.
+Powerpuff Girls Z deviates from the original series in terms of genre and animation style.
+McCracken told NPR's Talk of the Nation that he had little involvement in this version, being there only during the initial development.

 Cancelled live-action adaptation

-On August 24, 2020, a live-action television series based on The Powerpuff Girls was announced to be in development at The CW.
+On August 24, 2020, a live-action television series based on the original animated series was announced to be in development at The CW.
 According to Variety, it would depict Blossom, Bubbles and Buttercup as "disillusioned twentysomethings" resentful at losing their childhood to fighting crime and faced with the choice of reuniting "when the world needs them more than ever."
 The project, produced by Warner Bros.
-Television Studios, was being written by Heather Regnier and Diablo Cody, who were also serving as executive producers with Greg Berlanti, Sarah Schechter and David Madden.
-Craig McCracken was not involved; however, he declared his liking of Berlanti's superhero shows and admitted he was "curious" to see what they would do with their adaptation.
-Genndy Tartakovsky, who directed and produced several episodes of the original show, also expressed a similar sentiment, suggesting that the idea was "strong" and could work if there's "good people attached to it".
+Television Studios, was written by Heather Regnier and Diablo Cody, who were serving as executive producers with Greg Berlanti, Sarah Schechter, and David Madden.

-A pilot was officially ordered on February 9, 2021, and Maggie Kiley was hired as the director.
-Variety later reported that Chloe Bennet, Dove Cameron and Yana Perrault were cast as Blossom, Bubbles, and Buttercup.
-On March 30, 2021, following the title change to Powerpuff, Donald Faison was cast in the role of Professor "Drake" Utonium.
+A pilot was ordered on February 9, 2021, and Maggie Kiley was hired as the director.
+On March 9, Variety reported that Chloe Bennet, Dove Cameron and Yana Perrault were cast as Blossom, Bubbles, and Buttercup.
+On March 30, following the title change to Powerpuff, Donald Faison was cast as Professor "Drake" Utonium.
 On April 1, Nicholas Podany was cast as Joseph "Jojo" Mondel Jr., the son of Mojo Jojo.
-On April 7, production on the pilot began.
-On April 9, Robyn Lively was cast as Sara Bellum and Tom Kenny was confirmed to be reprising his role as the Narrator from the original series.
+On April 7, the series began production.
+Two days later, it was reported that Robyn Lively was cast as Sara Bellum.
+Tom Kenny was also confirmed to be reprising his role as the Narrator from the original series.
 On May 24, The CW announced that the pilot would be reworked off-cycle, with the cast and crew remaining on board.
-The script was later leaked to overwhelmingly negative reviews on social media.
-Mark Pedowitz, the head of The CW, stated that the script would be largely rewritten.
+A day later, Mark Pedowitz, president of The CW, stated that the script would be largely rewritten due to negative reviews.
 On August 11, Bennet dropped out of the project due to scheduling conflicts.

 In May 2022, it was said to be in "some stage" of redevelopment.
-However, on May 18, 2023, The CW announced that the series had been cancelled by its new majority owners, Nexstar Media Group, and that the rights had been returned to Warner Bros.
+However, on May 18, 2023, The CW announced that the series had been cancelled by Nexstar Media Group.
 On July 5, it was reported that the series was no longer in development at Warner Bros.
 Television.
 On March 6, 2025, a full-length trailer of the series' pilot was leaked by Lost Media Busters on YouTube.
-It was later taken down by Warner Bros.
+It was later removed by Warner Bros.
 Entertainment that same day.